SPRIG: Improving Large Language Model Performance by System Prompt Optimization: Introduction

 Our paper has the following three contributions.
 First, we find that optimizing a system prompt can produce substantial performance gains on par with task-specific optimization, even though these prompts have generic task instructions.
-Further, we find that both have complementary effects and that by first optimizing the system and then the task prompt, further performance gains are possible.
-Second, we find that \model optimized system prompt significantly outperforms CoT across all task types except knowledge-based questions, and surpasses \protegi in language understanding tasks.
-The combination of \model and \protegi complements the weaknesses of both methods, and exceeds the state-of-the-art performance across most task types.
-CoT type components have been proven to significantly contribute to this improvement.
-However, other components, such as certain roles and good properties, are included in the later stages of the search for further enhancement.
-Third, we find that the optimized system instructions generalize well to other languages, better than task-optimized instructions; however, both optimizations had minimal effects when scaling to larger model sizes.
+Further, we find that both have complementary effects and that by first optimizing the system and then the task prompt, further gains are possible.
+Second, we find that \model optimized system prompt significantly outperforms CoT across all task types except knowledge-based questions, and surpasses \protegi in faithfulness and commonsense tasks.
+The combination of \model and \protegi complements the weaknesses of both methods, and exceeds the state-of-the-art performance on most task types.
+Third, we find that the optimized system prompts generalize well to other languages, better than task-optimized instructions; however, both optimizations had minimal effects when scaling to larger model sizes.
 All data, code, and prompts are available at { {\url{https://github.com/orange0629/prompting}}}.